Subsections of Deploy services

 Updates and curation

-Whenever there are updates to the to-be-served curated metadata, the setup described here only required the equivalent of a git pull
+Whenever there are updates to the to-be-served curated metadata, the setup described here only required the equivalent of a git pull to fetch these updates from the “knowledge” repository.

 When records are submitted, they end up in the directory matching the token that was used for submission.

-, they are only available for service requests that use that particular token.
+Until such records are integrated with the curated metadata in global_store, they are only available for service requests that use that particular token.

 An independent workflow must be used to perform this curation (acceptance, correction, rejection) of submitted records.